 So you love shiny photos.
 That is fine now that we’ve explained the perils of glossy pictures.Metallic finishes on traditional photo papers are not new.
 Iridescent papers have been impressing art lovers for years.
 However, new metallic papers do exist in inkjet or dye form as well.

 This finish can actually improve upon the richness and vibrant colors of a typical glossy finish.
 This produces an extremely sharp image that looks like it’s been printed right onto a metallic paper surface.
 Yes, just like the chrome all over your 1978 Dodge, these photos will pick up fingerprints, but they are much more resilient than their predecessors, and it is perfectly safe to clean them with photographic emulsion solution.
+This finish can actually improve upon the richness and vibrant colors of a typical glossy finish.
+This produces an extremely sharp image that looks like it’s been printed right onto a metal surface.

 Don’t use something like this for vintage or antique photos.
 We like to use the term “period-appropriate” around here, and when you are reprinting something like a restored photo from 1890, you don’t want it to shine like one of the Kardashian girl’s hair.
 Try to keep the print as close as possible to that old original.